bobfoster/avl-trees/README.md

 To shorten a subtree, we apply tree rotations.
-For example, transforming tree 2 to tree 1 can be thought of as a _right rotation_ (clockwise), while to transform tree 4 to tree 1 can be thought of as a _left rotation_ (counter-clockwise).
+For example, transforming tree 2 to tree 1 can be thought of as a _right rotation_ (clockwise), while transforming tree 4 to tree 1 can be thought of as a _left rotation_ (counter-clockwise).

 In case 2, the left subtree of c has height two greater than the right subtree,